The Lost Generation

 Lily took out a ruler and measured her parchment.
 "Twenty-seven and a half.
-I'm getting close."
+I'm close."

 "What did you say about the poison antidotes?"
 Narcissa Anderssen asked next.

 Lily shrugged.
 "That wasn't difficult.
-Look under 'Mandragora' in the Herbology text; there are loads of references to antidotes that use it, something like two dozen.
+Check under 'Mandragora' in the Herbology text; there are loads of references to antidotes using it, about two dozen.
 We only need to mention five.
-Here are the ones I used, so you can all select different ones, to make it less conspicuous...."
+Here are the ones I used, so you can select different ones, to make it less conspicuous."

 Diana O'Sullivan nodded and flipped open her Herbology text.
 Lily leant over her parchment, working contentedly on her Potions essay.
-In the time since she and Severus had learned of Remus' lycanthropy, she had spent very little time in Gryffindor Tower.
-She felt utterly betrayed by her friends, alienated from Remus for never having told her the real reason he "needed" her on the nights before the full moon, distant from her roommates, who wouldn't talk to her after they found out she was actually seeing Severus.
-And James.
-When she was around James, she felt--she felt like she wanted to be around him far too much for someone who already had a boyfriend, and the only response she'd been able to formulate was to flee, to very specifically avoid being around him as much as possible.
+Since she and Severus had learned of Remus's lycanthropy she had spent very little time in Gryffindor Tower.
+She felt utterly betrayed by her friends, alienated from Remus for never having told her the real reason he "needed" her on the nights before the full moon, and distant from her roommates, who wouldn't talk to her after they found out she was seeing Severus.
+And then there was James.
+When she was around James, she felt—she felt like she wanted to be around him far too much for someone who already had boyfriend, and the only response she'd been able to formulate was to flee, to specifically avoid being around him as much as possible.

-She'd found, oddly enough, that it had been relatively easy, in Potions class, to strike up a friendship with some of the girls from Slytherin.
-She had a feeling that they would agree to spend time with her if she basically let them copy her work, and she was right.
-Part of her protested against this, her rigid stand against copying during the entire previous six years of school thrown out the window, but part of her said, We're in seventh year now.
+She'd found, oddly enough, that it had been relatively easy, in Potions lessons, to strike up a friendship with girls from Slytherin.
+She had a feeling they would agree to spend time with her if she let them copy her work, and she was right.
+Part of her protested against this, her rigid stand against copying during the entire previous six years of school thrown out the window, but part of her said, We're in seventh year.
 What does it matter?
 They still have to take the N.E.W.T.s on their own.

-And some of them were even curious about what life had been like for her in the Muggle world, before she found out she was a witch.
-Only Narcissa Anderssen evinced any real anti-Muggle tendencies, and each time she said something tactlessly bigoted, she immediately followed it up with, "Oh, but I know you're all right, Lily," as though that had lessened the offensiveness, somehow.
-Lily bit her tongue at these times and forced herself to smile at the immaculate blonde girl.
-Tact was definitely not her strong suit.
+They were even occasionally curious about what life was like in the Muggle world, before she found out she was a witch.
+Only Narcissa Anderssen evinced anti-Muggle tendencies, and each time she said something tactlessly bigoted, she immediately followed it with, "Oh, but I know you're all right, Lily," as if that lessened the offensiveness.
+Lily bit her tongue and forced herself to smile at the immaculate blonde girl.
+Tact was definitely not Narcissa's strong suit.